Code-Institute-Submissions/milestone-project-75/README.md

 * As a member of Soul Gym
     * As a member of Soul Gym, I want to be able to login to my account with the gym.
     * As a member of Soul Gym, I want to be able to book a class.
-    * As a frequent user, I want to be kept up to date on any new facilities and initiatives the gym is working towards
+    * As a member of Soul Gym, I want to be kept up to date on any new facilities and initiatives the gym is working towards
-    * As a frequent user, I want to be able to easily access a weekly class timetable, so I can plan my visits.
+    * As a member of Soul Gym, I want to be able to easily access a weekly class timetable, so I can plan my visits.
     * As a member of Soul Gym, I want to be able to submit any questions, feedback or complaints.

 [Back to Top](#table-of-contents)